ImperialCollegeLondon/recode-perceptions/deep_cnn/README.md

 ### Submitting jobs to the HPC

 Once the environment is configured, we can submit the programme requesting access to HPC GPU's.
-First, copy over your wandb.ai credentials into the submit.pbs script (lines 10-12).
+First, configure the path to recode-perceptions directory in your drive (line 9).
+This will allow python ro run deep_cnn as a module.
+Then, copy over your wandb.ai credentials into the submit.pbs script (lines 10-12).
 Then run:

 ```
 qsub submit.pbs